-Spring is just around the corner.
-Your nose is running like a tap and your nostrils are completely congested.
-Is it seasonal allergies or are you experiencing COVID-19 symptoms?
-Because the outbreak overlaps with allergy season, it might be hard to know what the symptoms indicate.
+The difference between seasonal allergies and COVID-19Your nose is running like a tap and your nostrils are completely congested.
+Spring is just around the corner, or maybe the leaves are just starting to change color.
+Is it seasonal allergies or could you be experiencing COVID-19 symptoms?
+Since some people with COVID-19 only have mild symptoms, it can be hard to know.
 Read on to find out how to tell them apart.

 SEASONAL ALLERGIES OR COVID-19?